 Number of admitted applicants/Total number of applicants

 There are actually two key statistics that are important to consider though, as universities will have a different offer rate, which is the percentage of applicants who were offered a place.
-This figure is always higher than the acceptance rates, as not every who is given an offer will be admitted, either because they reject the offer or because the did not achieve the required grades in their exams.
+This figure is always higher than the acceptance rates, as not everyone who is given an offer will be admitted, either because they reject the offer or because they did not achieve the required grades in their exams.

 When it comes to Oxbridge applications (Oxford & Cambridge), offer rates are usually more important to consider as receiving an offer to study at either university is extremely difficult.
 When an applicant has received their Oxbridge offer, it’s more than likely that they will accept it and will hopefully be admitted, hence why the offer rates and acceptance rates are usually so close.